meshuga/web-spectrum/README.md

 Spectrum analyzer allows for showing available spectrum for requested frequencies.

 ## Data decoding
+Data decode sets a trigger and upon detection of a signal, the device captures it for decoding purposes.

+### TinySA Ultra decoding
 ![decode](decode.jpg)

+The current implementation is able to decode 1 message at a given time of size around 24 bits.

+### RTL-SDR decoding
 ![decode](rtl-sdr-ads-b.jpg)

-Data decode sets a trigger and upon detection of a signal, the device captures it for decoding purposes.
+The current implementation decodes ADS-B signals.

 ## References